 A large percentage of the population may unknowingly have some form of gum disease.
 Characterized by a persistent bacterial infection surrounding one tooth or several teeth, gum disease causes little discomfort and produces few obvious symptoms in the early stages.
-When periodontal disease is not treated, it spreads and compromises gums, teeth, bone, and it may lead to heart disease and strokes, as well as diabetes and pregnancy complications.
+When it is not treated, however, it spreads and damages the gums, teeth, bone, and it can lead to heart disease and strokes as well as diabetes and pregnancy complications.

-Any of the following conditions greatly increase the risk of gum disease: tobacco use, hormone fluctuations, stress, medications, bruxism, diabetes, poor nutrition, HIV, any disease resulting in immunosuppression, heredity, and poor oral hygiene.
-Even patients who practice good oral home care routines get gum disease.
-Gums irritated by bacteria recede from the teeth creating deep pockets where more bacteria hide and flourish.
+All of the following factors greatly increase the risk of gum disease: tobacco use, hormone fluctuations, stress, medications, bruxism, diabetes, poor nutrition, HIV, any disease resulting in immunosuppression, heredity, and poor oral hygiene.
+Even patients who practice good oral homecare routines can get gum disease.
+Gums irritated by bacteria can recede from the teeth, creating deep pockets where more bacteria hide and flourish.

 Treating Gum Disease

-Early on, when redness, swelling, and bleeding are the only symptoms, we treat and reverse gum disease non-surgically.
-Regular check-ups greatly increase potential for early detection and conservative treatment.
-Generally, treatment includes careful, individualized instruction regarding the most effective means of brushing and flossing at home.
-This strategy is sometimes accompanied by professional scaling or careful scraping of all affected tooth surfaces, gum pocket irrigation, and even local antibiotic placement in areas of significant irritation.
+Early on, when redness, swelling, and bleeding are the only symptoms, we can treat and reverse gum disease non-surgically.
+Regular checkups greatly increase the potential for early detection and conservative treatment.
+Generally, this includes careful, individualized instruction regarding the most effective means of brushing and flossing at home.
+This strategy is sometimes accompanied by professional scaling or a careful cleaning of all affected tooth surfaces, gum pocket irrigation, and even local antibiotic placement in areas of significant irritation.
 Often, patients experience immediate improvement.
-If, however, symptoms don't improve significantly, you may require surgical treatment.
+If, however, symptoms don't improve significantly, they may require surgical treatment.

-If gum disease progresses without intervention, a patient may need surgery to remediate the disease and restore the mouth to good oral health.
-Typically, periodontists perform four surgical treatments: pocket depth reduction, bone or tissue regeneration, crown lengthening, and/or soft tissue grafts.
-All of these procedures improve your chances of keeping your teeth for life.
+If gum disease progresses without intervention, a patient may need surgery to halt the disease and restore the mouth to good oral health.
+Typically, periodontists (gum specialists) perform four surgical treatments: pocket depth reduction, bone or tissue regeneration, crown lengthening, and/or soft tissue grafts.
+All of these procedures eliminate infection and improve your chances of keeping your teeth for life.

-If you have further questions about gum disease and current treatments, please contact our Lawrenceburg dental office for a consultation.
+If you have further questions about gum disease and our available treatments, please contact our Lawrenceburg dental office for a consultation.